Table of contents

 Recommendation

-Lead Stack Score: 4.4 / 5.
-HighLevel may be worth considering if you are building agency-style lead generation systems and want CRM, funnels, appointment booking, automation, and follow-up tools in one platform.
+Lead Stack Score: 4.2 / 5.
+GoHighLevel is worth considering if you are building agency-style lead generation systems and want CRM, funnels, appointment booking, conversations, automation, and follow-up tools in one platform.
+It is strongest when you use these features together, not when you only need one simple tool.

 Lead Stack Score breakdown